Plumber¶

 Your Plumber API should use the

-header value.
-All HTTP headers are made available on thereq
+HTTP_RSTUDIO_CONNECT_CREDENTIALSname to obtain theRStudio-Connect-Credentialsheader value.
+All HTTP headers are made available on thereqrequest object using a normalized name prefixed withHTTP_.

 library(jsonlite) library(plumber) # Returns a list containing "user" and "groups" information # populated by incoming request data. getUserMetadata <- function(req) { rawUserData <- req[["HTTP_RSTUDIO_CONNECT_CREDENTIALS"]] if (!is.null(rawUserData)) { jsonlite::fromJSON(rawUserData) } else { list() } } #* @get /hello function(req, res){ user <- getUserMetadata(req) username <- user[["user"]] if (!is.null(username)) { return(list(message = paste0("So nice to see you, ", username, "."))) } else { return(list(message = paste0("Howdy, stranger."))) } }